 The thermal and viscous penetration depths parameters make a deep understanding of plate spacing change effect.
-In the first part of Fig. 9a, it shows the temperature difference across the stack when the spacing is so small, the viscous losses will play a major role on the boundaries of the plates at this stage.
+In the first part of Fig. 10a, it shows the temperature difference across the stack when the spacing is so small, the viscous losses will play a major role on the boundaries of the plates at this stage.
 Thus, increasing the spacing between the plates reduces the viscous penetration depth effect and the viscosity losses.
 So, the temperature difference will increase gradually, until reaching the peak at spacing approximately equals to 3 δk .
 After that, a weak thermal interaction with the plates is observed with the increase in the stack spacing, and the temperature difference is then considerably decreased.

-Increasing the plate spacing will increase the coefficient of performance, as the viscous losses are declined it reaches a where the change is less sensitive and the performance will remain constant as shown in Fig. .
+Increasing the plate spacing will increase the coefficient of performance in the studied range of normalized stack spacing, as the viscous losses are declined leading to a significant decrease in the consumed acoustic power and higher heat transfer rates between the gas particles and the cold heat exchanger according to the results obtained by DeltaEC.
+Until it reaches a region, where the change is less sensitive and the performance will remain constant as shown in Fig. 10b.

 A spacing to thermal penetration depth of 4 compromises the performance and the temperature difference, as the temperature is nearly maximum and the performance is still increasing.
+This stack spacing results in a final temperature difference across the stack of 29.5 K and a C.O.P. of 1.24 at a cooling load of 5 W.

-Insert Fig. about here.
+Insert Fig. 10 about here.